Supplying the council

-We are continually looking for ways to improve our economy, efficiency and effectiveness and a key aspect of this is to improve the way we work, both corporately and in partnership with others to get the best deal in terms of both cost and quality.
+We are always looking for ways to improve our economy, efficiency and effectiveness.
+A key aspect of this is to improve the way we work, both corporately and in partnership with others to get the best deal in terms of both cost and quality.

-We let a large amount of contracts in many different categories using a number of different suppliers and all are monitored throughout the contract period.
+We let a large amount of contracts in many different categories using a number of different suppliers and we monitor all of these contracts until they are completed.

 - statutory requirements

 - contractual relationship, for example, partnering

 If we think formal contract management is required the contract documents list our requirements.
 They include things like: